Affordable Generative Agents: Method

 Social Memory reduces costs of conversation by compressing auxiliary information, offering precise descriptions of social information to assist agents in responding consistently and appropriately.
+In the baseline, each conversation requires retrieving 30 to 45 relevant events, which occupy about 2000 tokens in the prompt.
+In contrast, our method condenses this information to approximately 100 tokens by using Summary Events.
 It also supplies high-information events to aid agents in generating accurate replies relevant to the conversation.
 Furthermore, as illustrated in Figure \ref{fig:relationship}, Social Memory updates after each interaction, providing an explicit depiction of interlocutor relationships.
-This mechanism can be employed to investigate the dynamics of relationships between agents, thereby analyzing the evolution of community relations and the emergence of social behaviors.
+For example, we observe that the student Klaus enjoys discussing his studies with others and occasionally mistakes the cafe owner Isabella for a fellow student in baseline.
+However, with our method, which employs a clear relationship update mechanism, the agent can discern social relationships during conversations.
+Meanwhile, This mechanism can be employed to investigate the dynamics of relationships between agents, thereby analyzing the evolution of community relations and the emergence of social behaviors.